AI-EDU-LAB/E-EVAL/README.md

 ## E-EVAL

 E-Eval is a Chinese K12 educational assessment benchmark for large language models, covering 4,391 multiple-choice questions in 11 different subjects, divided into three levels of difficulty.
+More details can be found in our [paper](https://arxiv.org/abs/2401.15927).

 ## News